Australian Geographic Nature Photographer of the Year

 Entries in all sections are invited from photographers who use either digital or film cameras.
 Judges will consider the photographic technique plus the aesthetic, artistic and unique quality of all images when making their selections.

 Black and white and monochrome images may only be entered in the Monochrome or Junior categories.

 There are nine sections in the Competition.
 Up to four images may be entered in each section.

 1. Animal Behaviour - the subject(s) must be engaged in natural activity.

-2. Animal Portrait - the subject(s) must be photographed close up, occupying around 30% of the frame.
+2. Animal Portrait - the subject(s) must be photographed close up, occupying a suggested minumum 30% of the frame.

 3. Botanical - this may be a portrait or habitat shot.

 4. Landscape - the landscape or seascape should show a natural environment.
 Evidence of humans can be present however it must not be the focus of the photograph.
 (Stitched panoramas are allowed provided that all original images can be provided on request.)